-Polco's National Research Center conducted a statistically valid survey of Boulder residents.
-A total of 4,000 paper surveys were sent to randomly selected addresses in Boulder.
-A total of 284 recipients completed the survey.
+Polco's National Research Center conducted a statistically valid survey of Boulder community members.
+A total of 4,000 paper surveys were sent to randomly selected addresses and 284 recipients completed the survey.
 The survey data was statistically weighted to adjust for certain demographic groups not responding.
-An open community survey was available to all community members during the same time period.
-A comparison of the results of the two surveys indicated alignment between the statistically valid survey group and the general community.
+An open online community survey was available to all community members during the same time period.
+A comparison of results for both surveys indicated alignment between the statistically valid survey group and the general community.